 7. ALCOHOL AND TOBACCO USE

 Excessive alcohol consumption also has significant health consequences, negatively affecting the brain, heart, liver, and pancreas.
-Chronic liver disease and cirrhosis from alcohol use affect approximately 4.5 million people in the U.S. and is the cause of 41,783 deaths each year.21 Alcohol use is a risk factor for multiple cancers, including head and neck cancer, breast cancer, colorectal cancer, and liver cancer.22
+Chronic liver disease and cirrhosis from alcohol use affect approximately 4.5 million people in the U.S. and is the cause of 56,585 deaths each year.16 Alcohol use is a risk factor for multiple cancers, including head and neck cancer, breast cancer, colorectal cancer, and liver cancer.17

 8. DISTRACTED DRIVING

 Motor vehicle accidents have long been a source of premature death and a recurring public health concern.
-An increase in vehicle safety features, such as seatbelts and airbags, has reduced injuries and fatalities, but distracted driving—especially during smartphone use—continues to be a significant problem, contributing to 2,841 fatalities in 2018.23 Many states have enacted strict laws to punish distracted drivers and reduce the harm they often cause: 22 states, the District of Columbia, and all four U.S. territories ban handheld cellphone use, 37 states ban cellphone use for novice drivers, and 48 states ban texting while driving.24
+An increase in vehicle safety features, such as seatbelts and airbags, has reduced injuries and fatalities, but distracted driving—especially during smartphone use—continues to be a significant problem, contributing to 3,522 fatalities in 2021.18 Many states have enacted strict laws to punish distracted drivers and reduce the harm they often cause: 31 states, the District of Columbia, and all four U.S. territories ban handheld cellphone use, 36 states ban cellphone use for novice drivers, and 48 states ban texting while driving.19

 9. FOOD SAFETY

-Foodborne illness affects millions of people every year, resulting in over 128,000 hospitalizations and 3,000 deaths.
-It can be the result of unsanitary or unsafe production practices on large farms and food processing facilities, or lack of education and poor food handling procedures in the kitchen.25 As the food supply in the U.S. increasingly comes from large farms and production facilities that ship around the country, foodborne illness is likely to remain a problem.
+Foodborne illness affects about 1 in 6 people every year, resulting in more than 100,000 hospitalizations and 3,000 deaths.
+As the food supply in the U.S. increasingly comes from large farms and production facilities that ship around the country, foodborne illness is likely to remain a problem but it can be combated by interventions in food production, processing and storage.

 10. ANTIBIOTIC RESISTANCE

 Every year, 2.8 million people in the U.S. contract an antibiotic-resistant infection.
-Fighting this public health challenge requires a concerted effort by infectious disease experts, medical professionals, and patients to limit unnecessary use of antibiotics.26 Overprescribing antibiotics or using them in situations where they do not help (to treat viruses, for example) allows microbes to adapt and strengthen, limiting an effective anti-infection tool.
+Fighting this public health challenge requires a concerted effort by infectious disease experts, medical professionals, and patients to limit unnecessary use of antibiotics.
+Overprescribing antibiotics or using them in situations where they do not help (to treat viruses, for example) allows microbes to adapt and strengthen, limiting an effective anti-infection tool.21

 11. AIR POLLUTION

 Air pollutants present a significant and growing health hazard.
-Emissions from vehicles and the burning of fossil fuels, combined with a warming climate, make the air we breathe dangerously polluted.
-Microscopic pollutants slip through our body’s natural defenses into the lungs, heart, and brain.27 While air pollution can affect anyone, it takes a larger toll on low-income communities, where people are more likely to live near pollution sources, have less access to healthcare, and live at higher risk of developing other chronic health conditions, such as asthma or heart disease, which are exacerbated by air pollution.28
+Household combustion devices, motor vehicles, industrial facilities and forest fires are common sources of air pollution. . .
+22 While air pollution can affect anyone, it takes a larger toll on low-income communities, where people are more likely to live near pollution sources, have less access to healthcare, and live at higher risk of developing other chronic health conditions, such as asthma or heart disease, which are exacerbated by air pollution.23

 12. SPREAD OF COMMUNICABLE DISEASES

-Efforts to curb communicable disease date back at least to the 1600s, when European cities appointed public health officials to enforce quarantine measures during The Plague.29 While many relate the term “pandemic” to COVID-19, a pandemic is defined by the World Health Organization (WHO) as “an epidemic occurring worldwide … crossing international boundaries and usually affecting a large number of people.”30 COVID-19 is the biggest pandemic outbreak in over 100 years, but every year, public health professionals fight against communicable disease pandemics such as influenza, which results in hundreds of thousands of deaths worldwide, as well as other smaller outbreaks that don't reach pandemic status.31 The American Public Health Association's Control of Communicable Diseases Manual lists more than 200 diseases, including malaria, Zika, and Ebola.
-Public health officials work to prevent their spread by promoting sanitation and vaccination.32
+Efforts to curb communicable disease date back at least to the 1600s, when European cities appointed public health officials to enforce quarantine measures during The Plague.24 COVID-19 is the biggest pandemic outbreak in over 100 years, but every year, public health professionals fight against communicable disease pandemics such as influenza, which results in hundreds of thousands of deaths worldwide, as well as other smaller outbreaks that don't reach pandemic status.25 The American Public Health Association's Control of Communicable Diseases Manual lists more than 200 diseases, including malaria, Zika, and Ebola.
+Public health officials work to prevent their spread by promoting sanitation and vaccination.26

 Demand for public health professionals continues to increase.
 Make your contribution to a field that needs experts.
 Explore our online Master of Public Health program and its concentrations in Health Policy and Management, Social and Behavioral Sciences and Epidemiology.